 Aimee: I do.
 The first tip would be, make it less likely for your pet to want to wander.
 So do spay or neuter.
 Because often, especially for male dogs, them getting excited about a female in heat is what causes them to go explore in the first place.
 So you can lessen your chances by making sure your pet's spayed or neutered.

 Are there any products available for pet owners?
-Obviously we talked about micro-chipping, and you did mention ID tags as well.
-Would you recommend any other products for pet owners who are trying to keep their pet from getting lost?
+Obviously, we talked about microchipping, and you did mention ID tags as well.
+Would you recommend any other products for pet owners who are trying to keep their pets from getting lost?

 I love what you said about a skittish dog.
 We have, one of our pets is skittish as well.
 As I mentioned, ours are all rescues.
 Our little beagle is very timid.
 She's great with me and my husband, but I would be afraid if she ever got lost, I don't think she would ever come to a stranger.
 Maybe if she got hungry enough or if she was out for long enough she might.
 But I love that idea of equipping them with a GPS tracker, especially in that instance, if you're afraid that your pet might not go up to a stranger or into somebody else's yard looking for a house to go in.
 That's a great idea.

 Aimee: It is.
 My older dog is the kind of dog that, as soon as he realizes he's out, he's going to go looking for the first human, because he wants to be warm and he wants to be fed.
 But my younger dog is one that she would just run and run, and wouldn't come to anyone.
 In that situation, if you've got a pet like that, it might be worth the investment, both in time, to keep the collar charged, and then in money to pay for the device, and then for the ongoing network fees to keep it on the GPS network.

 Do you have any other tips for pet owners when it comes to micro-chipping, or preventing animals from getting lost?